illustration of engines on a path with a checkered flag at the end, on a red labyrinth-style background

 Key benefits

-The dual-fuel capability of our engines adds valuable flexibility to balancing plants by allowing seamless operation on gas or liquid fuels while maintaining stable performance across varying load conditions.
+The dual fuel capability of our engines adds valuable flexibility to balancing plants by allowing seamless operation with gas or liquid fuels while maintaining stable performance across varying load conditions.
 With its high output, fast response and strong efficiency, the 51/60DF enables dependable operation even under frequent cycling or challenging site conditions.
 This makes it a future-ready choice for projects that require both resilience and operational versatility.

 Go to 51/60DF